Generic Name: romiplostim (ROM i PLOS tim)

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of romiplostim on the baby.

-It is not known whether romiplostim passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether romiplostim passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How is romiplostim given?